Wheat production in the United States: Exports

-Nearly 50% of the wheat produced in the US is exported, although the share of the world market has declined due to competition from the EU, Argentina, Australia, Canada, and also recently from Ukraine and Russia.
+Nearly 50% of the wheat produced in the US is exported, although the share of the world market has declined due to competition from Argentina, Australia, Canada, European Union (France and Germany), Turkey, United Kingdom and also recently from Ukraine and Russia.
 The exported wheat varieties are hard red winter, white wheat (about 66%), Hard Red Spring (about 50%), Soft Red Winter, and durum wheat.
 However, the producers continue to increase exports as in the domestic market wheat products have not been competitive in recent years.

 One of the widely criticized export policies of the US was the PL 480 (Public Law 480), instituted in 1954, which lasted until 1969.
 India had a major share of about 50% in receiving this aid under it.
-This policy was criticized because it had damaged the export potential of many countries, in particular Canada and Australia.
+This policy was criticized because it had damaged the export potential of many countries, in particular Australia and Canada.
 It was also said that this policy discouraged countries from developing their own agriculture.
 In India, this aid "bankrupted large numbers of Indian farmers".